divyayaya/pui-homework/final-project/README.md

 - **Goals**:

   1. Understand which information is critical to aid target users’ learning process
-  2. Determine if the labelling of the interface intuitive for new users
+  2. Determine if the labeling of the interface intuitive for new users

 - **Method**: Think-Aloud Protocol
 - **Tasks/Questions**: